 Three additional observations about horizontal and vertical learning in the 21st century are worth mentioning.

 First, while it’s true that Dr. Kolb’s four-phased learning sequencer is foundational, this is only true with respect to the first two types of horizontal learning: improving existing skillsets and developing new skills for new circumstances.
-Vertical learning is a differenttype of learning.
+Horizontal learning is focused on improving our performance in the outside world.
+Vertical learning is a different type of learning.
 It’s concerned with reframing basic assumptions into a new worldview and new mindsets.
-As such, it’s concerned with our perceptions, thoughts, and feelings, not with what’s happening to us in the outside world.
-Vertical learning is concerned with what’s going on internally.
+As such, it’s concerned with our internal perceptions, thoughts, and feelings, not with what’s happening to us in the outside world.
+In contrast to horizontal learning, vertical learning is concerned with what’s going on internally.

 In this context, Jack Mezirow’s ideas about transformative learning improve Kolb’s four-step learning sequence.
 For example, Mezirow’s emphasis on disorienting dilemmas as key to transformational learning turns our attention inward.
 His emphasis on self-examinations, critical assessments, and connection recognition processes, as well as his emphasis on the new actions a person takes strengthens Kolb’s emphasis on critical reflection Finally, Mezirow makes it explicit that, in every horizontal learning effort, people’s attention must focus on their experiences in the outside world. while in any vertical effort, people’s focus must be internal, focused on discovering and uncovering previously unquestionable assumptions and presuppositions.

 Second, one of the 21st century’s most important discoveries about human learning is the idea of “Self-Directed Learning.”
-Self-Directed Learning is grounded in two radical propositions, one of which brings us right back to where we started –our inborn, instinctive neurobiolocal learning talents –but this time we’re being asked to consciously understand and appreciate these into an appreciation of natural talents.
-Self-directed learning is based on the idea that real human learning, that is, learning that helps us develop new ways of thinking, feeling and acting, is fundamentally and primarily about the hardwiring in our brains and bodies.
+Self-Directed Learning is grounded in two radical propositions, one of which brings us right back to where we started –our inborn, instinctive neurobiolocal learning talents –but this time we’re being asked to consciously understand and appreciate these natural talents.
+Self-directed learning is based on the idea that real human learning, that is, learning that helps us develop new ways of thinking, feeling and acting, is fundamentally about the hardwiring in our brains and bodies.
 It’s not about what we’re taught.
 It’s not about what information and knowledge we acquired in school.
-In self-directed learning theory, real learning is all about whether our hardwiring is structured in ways that will allow us to perceive, comprehend, and respond to the complexity, interconnectedness, and pace that we’re just now beginning to live in.
+In self-directed learning theory, real learning is all about whether our brain’s hardwiring is structured in ways that will allow us to perceive, comprehend, and respond to the complexity, interconnectedness, and pace that’s characteristic of the world we’re living in.

 Finally, the most important insight that Self-Directed Learning theory brings to the table is the proposition that the neurobiological hardwiring in our brains and bodies that’s dedicated to shaping and directing our horizontal and vertical learning efforts is not fixed.
 The hardwiring in our adult brains is not, as we’ve thought, highly stable and permanently fixed.
 Rather, it’s highly malleable.
 Our neural networks are not set in concrete, they can be influenced.
 In fact, on their own in responses to new environmental situations and circumstances, they are actually changing constantly.
 This means that, across our lives, no matter how old we are, our brains and our bodies’ neurological architecture are open to being consciously influenced and changed.
 The new slogan that reflects these new ideas says it this way: “We can use our minds to change our brains, and our brains to change our minds.”
 This idea is the heart of Self-Directed Neuroplasticity and, for us, it’s the one set of ideas and techniques that must become part of our 21st century learning approach.